BISWOJIT63/Hospital-Management-System/README.md

 ## Development Setup

-This project is built with React, JavaScript, and Tailwind with amny more.
+This project is built with React, JavaScript, and Tailwind with many more.